Surgical Side-Effects Affecting Urination

 Medications

 When the main reason for incontinence is high bladder pressure, medications such as Enablex, Vesicare, Ditropan XL, Detrol LA, the oxytrol patch, oxybutynin 3% gel, and imipramine can relax the muscle in the bladder wall.
 Common side effects are dry mouth, constipation, and blurry vision.
 These drugs can’t be used in patients with glaucoma or in men who do not empty their bladder well.
-A new medication, Myrbetriq, does not cause dry mouth or constipation.
-However, 10 percent of men develop increased blood pressure.
+Two newer medications, Myrbetriq and Gemtaza, do not cause dry mouth or constipation.
+However, 10 percent of men who take Myrbetriq develop increased blood pressure.
+Another option for controlling increased bladder pressures is Botox injections into the bladder delivered through a scope inserted in the penis.
+The success rate is approximately 50 percent and the beneficial effects usually last for three to six months.
+There is, however, a 5 percent risk of urinary retention, necessitating self-catheterization three to four times per day until the effect wears off.

 Interstim Bladder Pacemaker